MechanicalRock/mechanicalrock.github.io/_posts/2023-02-20-example-mapping-in-practice.markdown

 So according to Tom, having the engineers talk directly with the users is just not right, so instead a specialist role exists.
 Sounds simple right?
 But here is what really happens:

 - The BA talks to 'The Business', converts their business speak into tech requirements and places them in a nice document (the spec)
-- The developer picks up the functional specification and codes their interpretation
+- The developer picks up and reads (maybe) the functional specification and codes their interpretation
 - The tester then picks up the spec and tests the code to the letter of the document
 - The developer and tester get into a massive argument
 - The BA gets involved and tells them that they are both wrong
 - 'The Business' then come along and tell them all that the spec does not reflect what they wanted

-And all that is based on the fact that the developer even reads the spec.

 Essentially there is a large up front investment which does not involve the right people, everyone then communicates through a document....working away in silos.
+Perhaps working through 'The Spec' in collaboration might work better?

 ## The "She'll be right"